mpUrban/blockchainNotary/README.md

 * bitcoinjs-message
 * bitcoinjs-lib

+## Test blockchain data

+In the chaindata folder, the chain used for testing contains a genesis block without a registered star, and 3 blocks with sample stars registered.
+Blocks 1 & 3 were registered to the same public address.

 ## API testing

 Since a front-end web UI does not exist yet, an API tester is used in place.
 Postman & Curl are two options.
 For development of this app, postman is used.